Earnings Limit Suspended Effective September 27, 2021

 Normally, most NYSLRS retirees who return to work for a public employer face an earnings limit.
 Under Section 212 of the Retirement and Social Security Law, most NYSLRS retirees under age 65 who return to work for a public employer can earn up to $35,000 per calendar year without penalty.
 If a retiree exceeds the earnings limit and continues to work, their pension benefits are suspended for the remainder of the year.

-The limit had been temporarily suspended by the Governor by executive order during the COVID-19 emergency.
-The executive order suspending the limit has been rescinded effective June 25, 2021.
+The retiree earnings limit had been temporarily suspended by the Governor by executive order because of the COVID-19 emergency.
+That earnings limit suspension was in place from January 1, 2021 through June 24, 2021.
+A new executive order has again suspended the limit from September 27 through October 27, 2021.

 - Pay from a public employer earned January 1, 2021 through June 24, 2021 will not count toward a retiree’s annual earnings limit.